madsbuch/blog/_posts/2016-10-27-proving-stuff-in-haskell.md

 As it compiles[^compiler] it shows that Haskell is content with the proof.

 # Quantifiers
-We want abstract our proofs.
+We want to abstract our proofs.
 In proving terminology this is done through quantifiers.

 To have a more graspable problem that includes only quantification,